Management of Acute Liver Failure

 - Do not give blood products (i.e. fresh frozen plasma, factor concentrates) unless bleeding is a problem.

-- Vitamin K (Phytomenadione) does not correct clotting defect but give Phytomenadione 10mg slow IV bolus over 3 - 5 minutes to ensure patient is replete.
+- Do give Vitamin K (phytomenadione).
+This does not correct clotting defect caused by liver failure but will ensure no coagulopathy is simply due to nutritional deficiency.
+Give phytomenadione 10mg slow IV bolus over 3 - 5 minutes to ensure patient is replete.
 Give further doses on day 2 and day 3.

 If bleeding occurs